 MySQL JSON multi-value index (Experimental)

-MySQL 8.0 introduced the multi-value index feature, which is suitable for JSON documents and other collection data types.
-This feature allows users to build indexes on arrays or sets to efficiently retrieve elements.
-OceanBase Database V4.3.1 is compatible with the JSON multi-value index feature in MySQL-compatible mode, enabling the creation of efficient secondary indexes on JSON array fields containing multiple elements.
-This enhances the query capabilities of complex JSON data structures while maintaining the flexibility of the data model and high query performance.
+MySQL 8.0 introduced support for multi-value indexes, which are useful for JSON documents and other collection data types.
+This feature allows users to build indexes on arrays or collections to efficiently retrieve elements.
+OceanBase Database V4.3.1 is compatible with this feature in MySQL mode, enabling the creation of efficient secondary indexes on JSON array fields containing multiple elements.
+This enhances the query capabilities of complex JSON data structures while maintaining the flexibility of the data model and ensuring high-performance data queries.
 This feature is defined as experimental in V4.3.1 and will be expanded and evolved into a production-ready feature in future versions.
-The following features are included in this version:
+This version includes the following features:

-- Support for pre-creation of multi-value indexes and composite multi-value indexes;
+- Supports pre-creation of multi-value indexes and composite multi-value indexes;

-- Support for unique and non-unique multi-value indexes;
+- Supports both unique and non-unique multi-value indexes;

-- Support for creating multi-value indexes with JSON array elements of types INT, UINT, DOUBLE, FLOAT, and CHAR;
+- Supports creating multi-value indexes with JSON array elements of types such as INT, UINT, DOUBLE, FLOAT, and CHAR;

-- Support for using multi-value indexes in the MEMBER_OF(), JSON_CONTAINS(), and JSON_OVERLAPS() functions.
+- Supports the use of multi-value indexes in functions such as MEMBER_OF(), JSON_CONTAINS(), and JSON_OVERLAPS().

 MySQL JSON partial update

 Some users store business data in JSON documents.
-When updating a document, the entire document must be read and then fully updated, which can be inefficient for large documents.
-V4.3.1 introduces the JSON partial update feature, allowing users to update only the specific fields of a JSON document using expressions like json_set, json_replace, or json_remove.
-This eliminates the need for full coverage updates, improving update performance.
-This feature requires the log_row_value_options parameter to be enabled.
+When updating a document, the entire document must be read and then updated, which can be inefficient for large documents.
+OceanBase Database V4.3.1 introduces support for JSON partial updates.
+When users update specific fields in a JSON document using expressions such as json_set, json_replace, or json_remove, only the modified fields are updated, without the need to fully overwrite the document.
+This improves update performance.
+To enable this feature, set the log_row_value_options parameter.

 Query execution and resource management